By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 Georgia Retirement Income Exclusion

-Georgia DOR also notes that retirees over 62 may qualify for an exclusion up to $35,000 for ages 62 to 64 and up to $65,000 for Georgians 65 and older.
-(Department of Revenue)
+Georgia DOR also notes the exclusion may be up to $35,000 for ages 62–64 and up to $65,000 for Georgians 65 and older.

 Homestead Exemption Refresher